 The entry into force of the GDPR, the growing interest of lawmakers worldwide, and the challenges raised by the implementation of the right to be forgotten by Internet companies, will give significant prominence to this issue in 2018.

-Recently, the Swedish data protection authority supported the idea of an extraterritorial application of the right to be forgotten, under certain conditions.
+On 30 May 2018, the Swedish data protection authority said it supported the idea of an extraterritorial application of the right to be forgotten, under certain conditions.
 This decision was contested by Google in courts, which eventually ruled in favor of the company.
-According to Telecompaper, the Swedish data protection authority is now bringing this case to the court of appeal.
+The Swedish data protection authority is now bringing this case to the court of appeal.

 27 Feb 2018 – Google received 2.4 million ‘right to be forgotten’ requests since 2014